Logo

 Final Thoughts

 We’re getting very close to being able to write scripts that fit in perfectly on the terminal.
 We’re using exit codes to indicate success or failure and we’re using flags and optional arguments for customising our scripts behaviours.
-What we’re still missing is the ability to play nice in the pipeline, that is to say, to allow our scripts be used with the terminal’s standard IO-redirection feature, or the terminal plumbing as I like to call it.
+What we’re still missing is the ability to play nice in the pipeline, that is to say, to allow our scripts to be used with the terminal’s standard IO-redirection feature, or the terminal plumbing as I like to call it.
 That’s where we’re going next.

 An Optional Extra Bonus Challenge